 Chuck Berry is such a world-famous figure that I can hardly add anything significant to the description of his personality.
 I can only happily talk about the day when I happened to see him in person.

 It happened in about 2006.
 I no longer remember the exact date.
-My friend who was as a sound engineer at the Moscow music club B-1 often offered me to “hang around” behind the scenes.
-He knew that I was keen on taking informal pics.
+My friend who was as a sound engineer at the former Moscow music club B-1 often offered me to “hang around” behind the scenes.
+He knew that I was keen on taking backstage photographs.

 It was almost night when the phone rang and I heard him inviting me to come to the club today in his broken Russian (he was a Czech):

 I know that you like to shoot backstage.
 Today we will have a concert… (illegible).
 Please come, maybe, you’ll manage to take some good photos.

 I felt uncomfortable to refuse his invitation, although I was unable to make out what he said.
 So I decided to go.

 The group performing at the stage by the time I got there struck me as strange and boring.
 And I decided to take a few photos out of courtesy, as one can always spot something interesting if they keep their eyes peeled.

 It was long after midnight when I started thinking of going home.
 But when I found my friend to thank him for the invitation – not every person can get behind the scenes of a major music club – he stared at me as if I was mad and said: